matthewkmayer/release-party-BR/README.md

 Release party automation.

-Designed to automate creating pull requests for releasing to production, release-party-br looks for repos and creates pull requests from `master` to `release` branch on each repo.
+Designed to automate creating pull requests for releasing to production, release-party-br looks for repos in an organization and creates pull requests from `master` to `release` branch on each repo.
 Useful when there's many repos ready for a production release.

 ## Running